Synthetic Evolution

 So how do artists support the coming AI, neural network, and big-data art boom?
 We learn the tools and the technology and engage in the process of remixing.
 Suppose the artist cares not for the tools we have.

-The images were selected from the Sacs, Membranes, Motors, and Vesicles Series and The Immaculate Organicism series.
-These images are fed into artificial intelligence and vision systems using learning algorithms and generative adversarial networks.
-(GANS)
+The images were selected from the Sacs, Membranes, Motors, and Vesicles series, as well as The Immaculate Organicism series.
+These works serve as the foundation for AI-driven transformations, fed into artificial intelligence and vision systems that utilize learning algorithms and generative adversarial networks (GANs).
+Through this process, the AI analyzes, reinterprets, and evolves the original compositions, generating new visual forms that emerge from the interplay between human intention and machine intelligence.

-This exhibition explores the junctions and disjunctions between natural and synthetic ways of evolving artworks, asking what the machine may learn from us and what we may learn from the artificial perceptions, replications, and manipulations that the algorithms advance as computer cognition emerges.
+This exhibition examines the intersections and divergences between natural and synthetic methods of artistic evolution, questioning the reciprocal relationship between human creativity and machine intelligence.
+It asks what the machine may learn from us and, conversely, what we may learn from the machine, through the artificial perceptions, replications, and transformations generated by algorithms.

 Exhibitions